-My favorite thing about Pan con Tomate is that you can make it in the winter with a less-than-flavorful tomato, and it still tastes great with lots of fresh tomato flavor.
-And it makes a great side dish for Tortilla Española!
+My favorite thing about Pan con Tomate is that you can make it in the winter with a less-than-flavorful tomato.
+It makes a great side dish for Tortilla Española!
 It’s also great for using up that lone tomato sitting on the countertop.

-I start with a baguette, which is…French.
-A baguette is the closest I’ve seen to the bread that Spaniards use for Pan con Tomate.
-You want something that’s rustic and crusty on the outside for this recipe.
+- A baguette works perfectly for the bread.
+It’s technically French, but a baguette is the closest I’ve seen to the bread that Spaniards use for Pan con Tomate.

 I love serving Pan con Tomate to guests, along with paella, for an inexpensive dinner party.
 We’re crossing cultures with cuisine here, but it would also be great with pasta instead of garlic bread!